ggzor/fast-hanoi/README.md

 ## Additional notes

-- It's not fast, I just meant that I made it as fast as I could
+- It's not fast, I just meant that I made it as fast as I could.
 - The code is not that great, I made a terrible hack to improve the slider's user experience.